-Industrial & Commercial Bank of China Ltd. history, profile and corporate video
+Industrial & Commercial Bank of China Ltd. (ICBC) history, profile and corporate video

 Industrial & Commercial Bank of China Ltd. engages in the commercial banking and financial services.
 It operates its business through the following business segments: Corporate Banking, Personal Banking, Treasury Operations and Others.
 The Corporate Banking segment offers corporate loans, trade financing, deposit-taking and custody activities, corporate wealth management, and corporate intermediary services.
 The Personal Banking segment deals with financial products and services to individual customers.
 The Treasury Operations segment includes money market transactions, investment securities, foreign exchange transactions, and the holding of derivative positions.
 The Others segment represents the assets, liabilities, income, and expenses that are not directly related or cannot be allocated to a segment.
 The company was founded on January 1, 1984 and is headquartered in Beijing, China.“